jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 1. `cf push`

+1. Test the actuators in the cloud foundry UI

-## Steeltoe Service Connectors Part 1 - Add a Basic Hit Counter
+## Steeltoe Service Connectors Part 1 - Add a Redis Based Hit Counter

 1. If you are using Azure Redis Cache through the Azure Service Broker on PCF, then modify `appsettings.json` and add the following configuration: